 Depreciation and amortization expense.
 Depreciation results primarily from the apartment properties of the Consolidated VIEs and the MF Properties.
 Amortization consists of in-place lease intangible assets recorded as part of the acquisition-method of accounting for the acquisition of MF Properties and deferred finance cost amortization related to the closing of the TEBS and TOB financing facilities.
 The net increase in depreciation and amortization when comparing 2014 to 2013 was the result of offsetting factors.
 A decrease of approximately \$472,000 of depreciation and amortization is related to Lake Forest which was a VIE that was deconsolidated in the fourth quarter of 2013 (see Note 3 to the Company's consolidated financial statements).
 In addition, there was an approximate \$429,000 decrease in in-place lease amortization related to the The Colonial and Woodland Park as these were fully amortized in 2013.
-These decreases were offset by an approximate \$947,000 increase in depreciation and amortization expense related to Woodland Park which became an MF Property effective June 1, 2013 (see Note 7 to the Company's consolidated financial statements).
+These decreases were offset by an approximate \$947,000 increase in depreciation and amortization expense related to The 50/50 which began leasing up in August 2014 and depreciation expense related to Woodland Park which became an MF Property effective June 1, 2013 (see Note 7 to the Company's consolidated financial statements).
 In addition, an approximate \$243,000 increase is related to the additional amortization and depreciation expense reported on new deferred debt financing costs and asset additions related to the existing properties.